 Well, first, Mr. Weiner, perhaps if you’d done more to support Speaker Pelosi’s agenda in 2009 and 2010, you wouldn’t be in a position to have to worry about stopping “their horrible ideas.”
 Instead, you and many Democratic Representatives like you decided to try to stop the “horrible ideas” of the Democratic President.
 Now, isn’t the biggest “horrible idea” you’re trying to stop the repeal of all of the President’s policies that you used to call horrible?

 What’s truly horrible, Mr. Weiner, is that you have a national audience that you could use to advance an agenda, any agenda, and yet you choose to shoot spitballs at the President instead.

 But since you want an agenda, how about trying this one on for size?
 How about every time you get on the air or on your Twitter page, you get excited about the Energy Revolution?
 Don’t think we’re having one because it wasn’t called the Al Gore Eco-Green-Carbon-Free-Utopia Initiative?

 One of the first acts of this President was to support California’s air quality standards, which was followed by an increase in federal fuel efficiency standards directing Detroit to produce cars that can achieve 35 miles per gallon by 2020, along with a massive investment in energy programs through the ARRA.
 This was all in just four months.
 Continue reading An Agenda For Anthony Weiner

 “I don’t hear them talking about Mr. Pawlenty or anybody else.
 They’re talking only about Trump.
 And I can tell you, I’m their worst nightmare.
-I am not the person that they want to run against.
-And they know . . . → Read More: TSW #1
+I am not the person that they want to run against. . . . → Read More: TSW #1